The Story Science Tells: COVID-19, Addiction and Mental Health

 Two years into the pandemic, research has revealed important findings about COVID-19, mental health and addiction, and it’s not all bad news.
 Data shows both troubling trends and patterns of resilience among Canadians.

-In this HRI Talk, Dr. James MacKillop shares key discoveries from research exploring the effects of COVID-19 on mental health and substance use, including drinking and cannabis use.
-He shares evidence of resilience and findings that can guide resource allocation to help our friends and loved ones experiencing mental illness and addiction.
+In this HRI Talk, Dr. James MacKillop shared key discoveries from research exploring the effects of COVID-19 on mental health and substance use, including drinking and cannabis use.
+He shared evidence of resilience and findings that can guide resource allocation to help our friends and loved ones experiencing mental illness and addiction.

 This is a free, public event.
 A moderated discussion will be followed by a live Q&A with audience members.

 Tier 1 Canada Research Chair in Translational Addiction Research

 Director, Michael G. DeGroote Centre for Medicinal Cannabis Research